You love your dog, right? And you probably want to feed him the best food.

 As a starting point dogs should eat about two to three percent of their ideal adult weight.

 First you need to find out how much he weighs.
 Drop in at your vet's office if he's too big for your home scale.
-Then multiply by two percent and by three percent.
+Then multiply by two percent and again by three percent.
 For a 70 pound Labrador, that would be about 1.5-2 pounds of food.

 Depending his activity level and body score (too fat/too thin), you may need to adjust the amount you feed.